hackclub/jams/jams/singles/building-social-media-apps/en-US.md

         storageBucket: "jammer-7b6da.appspot.com",
         messagingSenderId: "789182152948",
         appId: "1:789182152948:web:380ac8c7beb26882569ea1",
-    }; // specific details unique to your web app. this lets Firebase know that you want to access your services and not someone else's const app = initializeApp(firebaseConfig); // load the Firebase app
+    }; // specific details unique to your web app.
+This lets Firebase know that you want to access your services and not someone else's const app = initializeApp(firebaseConfig); // load the Firebase app
 </script>
 ```